wtk34500000/moonbase/README.md

 Clone this repo to your desktop and run ```bundle install``` to install its dependencies.

 ## Usage
-After installing the dependencies, go to the root directory of the project and run ```rails s``` to start the application.
+After installing the dependencies, go to the root directory of the project and run ```rails db:migrate```.
+To start the application run ```rails s```.
 You will be able to access if at localhost:3000.
 Sign up to create an account and start claiming moons!

 ## Demo